cameronh2317/MenuScript/README.md

 1. go to: https://github.com/rdalin82/MenuScript
 2. click on script.gs
 3. click on the "raw" button
-4. all of the code
+4. copy all of the code
 5. go to desired spreadsheet
 6. click menu item tools
 7. item script editor